rdpeng/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
-Because there are a number of NA (missing data) occurances in our sataset, we will impute the missing values by taking the average for 5-minute interval across all days, and insert that as the imputed value.
+Because there are a number of NA (missing data) occurances in our dataset, we will impute the missing values by taking the median for that 5-minute interval across all days, and insert it as the imputed value.
 Then we will determine if the results change significantly.

 ```r